Skip to content

 Walter's turf bootstrap flow carries that CA forward for the installed agent, so agents can keep verifying wss traffic after the first bootstrap.
 Browsers still need manual CA trust if you want a warning-free experience.

 For a quick first boot, expect your browser to warn about the certificate until that CA is trusted.
 If you want a clean browser experience without manual trust steps, use public-tls with a real DNS hostname and public 80/443 reachability.
-Treat internal-tls as an evaluation or tightly-controlled private-network mode, not the default long-lived production path.

 What happens next